wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Noble.md

 The Noble is the inverse of the Inquisitor.
 Where the Inquisitor builds a comprehensive profile to efficiently contain an enemy, the Noble builds a profile the enemy is incentivized to contain themselves within.
 Obedience is safe, as the Noble rewards their subjects with health and stamina.
 However, every second spent under their rule makes them stronger.
 Disobey them to avoid giving them power, but starve as you're denied their infrastructure.

 UNIQUE:
-Pardon or Punish (T1: declared action type not in slot of interest)
+[[Cunning#Verdict|Verdict]] (T6: target enemy's declared action type not in declared slot)
--Pardon: enemy gains STA, treat the action as the declared action type
+-Pardon: enemy gains STA, treat the action as the declared ACT type
--Punish: enemy loses STA, takes damage scaling with your buffs to other units Noblesse Oblige: Once per turn, gain ATK/DEF when you buff.
-Gain extra if it's an enemy
+-Punish: enemy loses STA, takes damage scaling with your buffs to other units [[Cunning#Noblesse Oblige|Noblesse Oblige]] (P): Once per turn when you buff a unit, an enemy declares an ACT type they will use next turn.
+If you buffed an enemy you choose which ACT type they declare
-Demesne: Select an ACT slot/type.
-Upgrade that slot for everyone with "If you play that action type here, buff HP/STA.
-Downgrade if you slot anything else here."
+[[Cunning#Convention|Convention]]: Declare an ACT type/slot.
+Until you rest, when any unit uses that type in that slot your next buff/debuff is stronger

 CUNNING:
-Token Gesture: Select any targets.
+[[Cunning#Token Gesture|Token Gesture]]: Select any targets.
 When this skill is type, name, or trait checked, decide which type, name, and trait it counts as
-Thronebreaker: Target an enemy.
-Invert their buffs
-Dissonance: Target an enemy and declare an action type.
+[[Cunning#Thronebreaker|Thronebreaker]]: Target an enemy.
+Invert their buffs [[Cunning#Dissonance|Dissonance]]: Target an enemy and declare an action type.
 If this matches that action type, lock all their skills of that type for 3 turns
-Convention: Declare an action type and an action slot.
-For the next 5 turns, whenever any unit uses that slot for that action, strengthen your next buff/debuff
+[[Cunning#Goad|Goad]]: Increase a unit's ATK but reduce its DEF

 DISCIPLINE:
 Kingmaker: Buff a unit's ATK/DEF.
-Scales with the number of times you've buffed a unit this game Iron Fist: When you use the same slot for the same type last turn, upgrade the slot with "lower STA costs" until you stop
+Scales with the number of times you've buffed a unit this game
-Composure: Activate while stunned/disrupted.
-Gain DEF/STA
+Phalanx: Select an ACT slot.
+All allies upgrade that slot with "If you block here, buff your DEF.
+Downgrade when you rest"
+Demesne: Select an ACT slot/type.
+Upgrade that slot for everyone with "If you play that ACT type here, buff DEF.
+Downgrade if you slot anything else here."